pulp/pulp_ansible/docs/settings.rst

 ^^^^^^^^^^^^^^^^^^^^^

    The Django URL namespace to be used when generating URLs that are returned by the galaxy APIs.
-Setting this allows for the galaxy APIs to redirect requests to django URLs in other apps.
+Setting this allows for the Galaxy APIs to redirect requests to django URLs in other apps.
    This defaults to the pulp ansible URL router.